theodore-q/todo-challenge/README.md

 ## Deployment

 Whilst not used in the project, this project is compatible with the create-react-app buildpack.
-Configure server to use the create app and depoloy.
+Configure server to use the create app and deploy.

 ## Potential for improvements